IanGlencross/DataScience3/README.md

 5.	run the *run_analisys.R* script.
 To do this type `source('run_analysis.R')` at the R Consle prompt

-Once eth script has run you will find the file `avg_by_activity_subject.txt` containing the tidy data set in the root (active) directory.
+Once the script has run you will find the file `avg_by_activity_subject.txt` containing the tidy data set in the root (active) directory.